 The next chapel is full of memorial tablets and the last has another detached fresco fragment and sinopia of the Virgin and Child and Two Saints.

 In the rear of the right transept is the entrance to the sacristy which has lots of big dark cupboards and very fragmented ceiling frescos.

 The right side

-Back down the right side are the stairs to the (usually closed) 14th century gothic crypt which has a crucifix by Sano di Pietro (1465) over the high altar.
+Back down the right side are the stairs to the (usually closed) 14th century gothic Crypt which was the original Dominican church on this site.
+It has a crucifix by Sano di Pietro (1465) over the high altar.
 It was to this crypt, newly renovated, that on the evening of Saturday 26 and the morning of Sunday 27 November 1938, the remains of ten local 'fascist martyrs' were brought, with great ceremony, and placed in a specially designed sacrario.
-A huge statue of the Risen Christ by Vico Cosorti (see right) (the Sienese sculptor put in charge of the project) over the high altar dominated the restored space, with individual tombs in front of the altar, all in travertine marble.
+A monumantal statue of the Risen Christ by Vico Cosorti (see right) (the Sienese sculptor put in charge of the project) over the high altar dominated the restored space, with individual tombs in front of the altar, all in travertine marble.
 Stone tablets of a fascist oath and a quote from Mussolini where placed on the walls.
 This was an example of the ambiguous, but mutually supportive, co-operation between the Catholic Church and the fascist regime in the 1930s.
 After the conflicts following Italian Unification fascism seemed to the Sienese archbishops of this period to offer the opportunity to improve the relationship between church and state.
 The crypt had sorely needed restoration as, from 1862 to 1924, it had been used by the local military as a stable for cavalry horses.
-No trace of the sacrario remains, but the Risen Christ was transferred to the entrance of the Cemetery of the Misericordia but no label is attached to even hint at its history (see futher right).
+No trace of the sacrario remains, but the Risen Christ was transferred to the entrance of the Cemetery of the Misericordia but no label is attached to even hint at its history (see further right).